Magic-shortbow/qwordle/README.md

 # qwordle
-Worlde solver written in q
+Worlde solver written in q.

 Gives best guess given your results.
 Input by creating a text file with your guesses and results first line being your guesses and second line being results, all comma separated.